 The Estate Erosion and Asset Removal

-In the years following the deaths of Gilder and Anne Palmer, Cornelia Gilder, who had long-standing access to the family’s networks and materials, became deeply involved in estate handling.
+In the years following the deaths of Gilder and Anne Palmer, Cornelia Gilder, had long-standing access to the family’s networks and materials and has became deeply involved in estate handling.

 Her actions, together with those of George Gilder, contributed to: